 Can I Use Azelaic Acid With Retinol Or Vitamin C?

 Vitamin C is another superstar ingredient that has a wide range of benefits for the skin.
-It is a powerful antioxidant that can help to protect the skin from free radical damage caused by UV exposure and pollution.
+It is a powerful antioxidant that can help protect the skin from free radical damage caused by UV exposure and pollution.
 Moreover, it helps to brighten the skin, reduce the appearance of dark spots, and improve overall skin texture.

 Using a combination of azelaic acid and vitamin C provides tons of benefits to your skincare routine.
 This is especially true when you’re expectant, as the combination is an incredible pregnancy-safe alternative to conventional retinoids and retinol.